 - Contemporary Latin American Literature

-- Community-based literary and artistic projects
+- Community-based literary, artistic , and activist projects

 - Race and Sexuality Studies

 - “Ecologías Queer en La mucama de Ominculé de Rita Indiana” with Sebastián Figueroa.
 Teko Porá 3 (2021): 391-408.